Professional Teeth

 The felspathic porcelain was the first of its kind that has been present for more than 20 years now.
 This porcelain has a unique method of being prepared and it is still used in some rare occasions.

-The Dental Crowns Procedure
+The Dental Crowns Procedure:

-The procedure begins with the process of taking an impression of the patient’s tooth for preparing the crowns at the dental laboratory.
-The cosmetic dentist places a temporary crown inside the mouth of the patient for use.
-This crown needs to be worn until the permanent crown is made and placed inside the mouth.
-The permanent crown will be cemented into the tooth for increased strength.
 This procedure typically requires 2 visits – one during which the measurements are taken and a temporary crown is given, and the second visit in which the cosmetic dentist will actually give you the crown.
 Sometimes, a restoration is required for the tooth before placing a crown.
 For stabilizing the tooth, a filling needs to be inserted in place before actually placing the crown as the tooth structure is often lost during the restoration procedure.
 Dental crowns, if maintained properly, can last up to 15 years.

 Prior to the procedure, make sure you discuss all the necessary details about the treatment with your cosmetic dentist.
 The color of the cement to be used is very important for retaining the permanent effect of the crown.
 Remember that the color of your teeth is extremely important in order to maintain the natural effect.
 You must discuss all these necessary factors prior to the treatment.